My landlord just gave me a 14-Day Notice to Pay Rent or Vacate

 If you rent the place where you live and you got a 14-Day Notice to Pay Rent or Vacate from your landlord, learn what that is and what you should do about it. #6353EN

-Yes, if you rent the place where you live and you just got a 14-Day Notice to Pay Rent or Vacate, saying that you owe rent, and must pay the amount owed within 14 days or move out.
+Yes, if you rent the place where you live and you just got a 14-Day Notice to Pay Rent or Vacate, saying you owe rent and must pay what you owe within 14 days or move out.

 What this notice is

 What to do if you get this notice from your landlord

 It is a warning from your landlord.
 If you fall behind in rent and/or your deposit installment plan with the landlord, the landlord may give you this type of notice.

 This notice must tell you exactly how much you owe.
 You must then pay what you owe by the end of the 14 days.
 If you do not, the landlord may start an eviction court case against you.

 Your county has set up an Eviction Resolution Pilot Program (ERPP) that requires landlords and tenants to work together to resolve cases about unpaid rent before going to court.